Entering the European market for cushion covers

 Packaging must be easy to handle in terms of size and weight.
 Standards are often related to labour regulations at the point of destination and must be specified by the buyer.

-Boxes are usually palletised for air or sea transport.
-You have to maximise pallet space.
+Boxes are usually palletised for transport, and you have to maximise the use of pallet space.
 Packaging has to provide maximum protection, but you must also avoid using excess materials or shipping ‘air’.
 Waste removal is a cost for buyers.

 Material